Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       help and guidance, you will always be on top of your finances and ready for the future.
   - title: Mergers, Acquisitions, and Sales
+    summary: Make the right decision when it comes to growing, selling, or merging your business.
     body: Business transactions and transitions are complicated affairs, and whether you're buying, selling, or considering a potential merger, Buckley & Sitzman, LLP can provide professional know-how to help you successfully